Skip to main content

 Questions to Ask About Bile Duct Cancer

 It's important to have honest, open discussions with your cancer care team.
-They want to answer all of your questions, no matter how minor they might seem.
+They want to answer all your questions, no matter how minor they might seem.
 Don't be afraid to ask them.
-Here are some questions to get you started:
+Below is a list of questions to get you started.

 • Has my cancer spread beyond the bile ducts?